hedmana/full_stack_open/part0/README.md

 ## Assignment 0.6

-**Situation:** ser creates a new note using the single-page version of the app.
+**Situation:** user creates a new note using the single-page version of the app.

 ```mermaid
 sequenceDiagram